hhuslamlab/website/docs/nvidia_setup.md

 ### Set up Minicom

 1. Once its done, type `sudo minicom -s`
-2. With the arrow keys, navigate to `serial port setup`.
+2. With the arrow keys, navigate to `serial port setup`
-3. Press `a`.
+3. Press `a`
 4. Your cursor is now in the first row and can type.
 Change `/dev/modem` to `/dev/tty.SLAB_USBtoUART`, the last character is a zero.
-5. Press `Enter`.
+5. Press `Enter`
-6. Press `f`.
+6. Press `f`
 7. You are now in the line that mentions hardware flow control.
 It should be set to NO.
 8. Press `Enter` again.
-9. With the arrow keys, navigate to `Save setup as dft` and press enter.
+9. With the arrow keys, navigate to `Save setup as dfl` and press enter.
 10. With the arrow keys, navigate to `Exit from Minicom` and press enter again.

 You should be back at the command line.